Preparing Interface

 Consent Statement

-By voluntarily donating your gift today, you have read and agree to the below IRS rules and further are encouraged to check with your financial advisors.
+By voluntarily donating your gift today, you have read and agree to the below IRS rules and further are encouraged to check with your tax advisor, financial advisors, wealth advisor, or legal professional.

 To Donate Real Estate, Cars, Trips, Tickets, Cash, Checks, or other property, simply convey your gift to: